btmcg/usb-hacking/README.rst

 build options
 -------------

-The default compiler is set to gcc.
-To build with clang, use
+``make -j``
+    Using gcc, build all targets with full optimizations, including benchmarks and tests (if available).

 ``make COMPILER=clang -j``

-To build with debugging assertions built in, use
+    Using clang, build all targets with full optimizations, including benchmarks and tests (if available).

 ``make DEBUG=1 -j``

-For example, to build only the tests, using clang, and with debug code, use
+    Using gcc, build all targets with no optimizations and debug assertions included.

 ``make DEBUG=1 COMPILER=clang test -j``
+    Build only the test target (and dependencies) with no optimizations and debug assertions included.

 Development